-Bedford Borough Health and Wellbeing Board was set up in 2011.
-It has a statutory responsibility to improve integrated working between local health care, social care, public health and other public service practitioners so that patients and service users experience more joined-up care, particularly when moving between health and social care.
+Bedford Borough Health and Wellbeing Board has a duty to improve integrated working between local health care, social care, public health and other public service practitioners so that patients and service users experience more joined-up care, particularly when moving between health and social care.

 The Health and Wellbeing Board is also responsible for leading locally on reducing health inequalities.

 Bedford Borough Health and Wellbeing Board has three main statutory duties: